Undergraduate BA (Hons)

 As part of this course, you’ll learn how to use cameras, audio recorders and specialist kits for mobile journalism, as well as how to edit video and audio and operate our TV and radio studios.
 You’ll get the chance to gain hands-on experience both in our MediaCity newsroom and on location at live matches and find out what it’s like to cover a busy day of sport as it happens.

-You’ll complete at least 10 days of work experience as part of the course, in line with BJTC accreditation requirements, to help put your training into practice in a real-world environment.
-As your studies progress, you’ll also have the opportunity to further specialise in areas of sports media that interest you most, from podcasting to magazines and future technologies in journalism.
+You’ll complete at least 10 days of work experience as part of the course, to help put your training into practice in a real-world environment.
+As your studies progress, you’ll also have the opportunity to further specialise in areas of sports media that interest you most, from podcasting to working in house for clubs.

 Read our course breakdown below to learn what you’ll be exploring in each module.